barbagroup/snake-repro/MesnardBarba-CSiE.md

 Another deep dive in the literature led us to notice that a benchmark example described in the paper that announced IBAMR was set up in an unexpected way: the no-slip condition is forced _inside_ the body, and not just on the boundary.
 As far as we could find, the publications using IBAMR are the only cases where interior points are constrained.
+Other papers using immersed boundary methods apply the constraint only on boundary points.
-When we followed this example, our simulations with IBAMR were able to reproduce the lift enhancement at 35 degress angle-of-attack, although with a slightly different value of lift (<5% off).
+When we followed their example, our simulations with IBAMR were able to reproduce the lift enhancement at 35 degress angle-of-attack, although with a slightly different value of lift (<5% off).
 The successful result comes with a caveat, though.
-If we look at the time signature of the lift and drag coefficients, there excellent agreement with our previous results for 30 degress angle-of-attack (Re-2000).
+If we look at the time signature of the lift and drag coefficients, there is excellent agreement with our previous results for 30 degress angle-of-attack (Re-2000).
 But at 35 degress, the time signatures drift apart after about 40 time units (10,000 time steps).
 There is a marked drop in the lift coefficient, but because the average is calculated over a time range between 32 and 64 time units (a reasonable but arbitrary choice), the final numeric result is not far off our published study.

+**Postmortem**.
+Even a well-documented open-source research code can have unexpected tricks of the trade that only the original authors may know about.
+In the end, we don't have an explanation for _why_ IBAMR required interior body points to be constrained.
+The published record is incomplete in this regard: we could find no explanation in any paper using IBAMR.
+Using an open research code and getting correct results with it could involve a long investigative period, potentially requiring communication with the original authors and many failed attempts.
+If the code is not well documented and the original authors are not responsive to questions, then building your own code from scratch could be more sensible!

 ### Story 3: A different external linear algebra library can fail your replication